tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

                                typename null_to_0<Tape>::type;
 {% endhighlight %}

-Instead of subclassing the turing tape or similar, we will just use the function `null_to_0_t`, which transforms empty cell elements to `0` elements, and leaves others untouched.
+Instead of subclassing the Turing tape or similar, we will just use the function `null_to_0_t`, which transforms empty cell elements to `0` elements, and leaves others untouched.
 Whenever the list is altered for moving, this function is applied to it, and then this is set as the new list state.

 ## The Brainfuck Machine State

-A turing machine tape is enough to represent the state of the whole brainfuck machine.
+A Turing machine tape is enough to represent the state of the whole brainfuck machine.
 We define a type `machine`, which carries a tape state as template parameter, and provides functions to read and alter the state.
 This way the user does not need to know about any implementation details: